worldaffairsconference/worldaffairscon.org/README.md

 $ gem install bundler
 ```

 Next step is to setup our dependencies.
-Just run `./setup.sh`.
-Boom.
-Done. `./setup.sh` runs `bundle`, which is why it's required for installation, as well as pulling a few libraries from the internet.
+Just run `./setup.sh`. `./setup.sh` runs `bundle`to install our ruby dependencies and also downloads other non-ruby dependencies.

-*Note: You might have troubles running `.sh` files if you don't make it an executable.
-An easy way to do that is to type in `chmod +x ./setup.sh`, and then run `./setup.sh`!*
+*Note: You might have troubles running `.sh` files if you don't make them executables.
+Type in `chmod +x ./setup.sh`, and then run `./setup.sh`!*

-To actually see the website, run `./start.sh`.
-Visit what follows the "Server address:" line (which is normally [http://127.0.0.1:4000/](http://127.0.0.1:4000/), but that might change soon)!
+To "compile" and serve the website, run `./start.sh`.
+Then, visit [http://127.0.0.1:4000/](http://127.0.0.1:4000/) - and everything should work!

 And voila!
 Everything should work for you.
-If something isn't, please let one of us know on our [issues tracker](https://github.com/malsf21/world.ac/issues).
+If something doesn't, let us know on our [issues tracker](https://github.com/malsf21/world.ac/issues).